+This course focuses on Stetson's Ethical or Spiritual Inquiry Value.
 This course examines the use of social marketing to help persuade consumers to adoptbehaviors that create positive change in society for people, planet, and profits.
 Students willalso examine the ethics of using social marketing practices to impact various social issues.Guest speakers, site visits, and a social marketing project will provide students withadditional experiential learning opportunities.
 Junior Seminar.

 MKTG 397.
 Marketing Internship.
 0.5 Units.

 The purpose of the course is for students to complete a 140-hour field internship under the supervision of a faculty member and field supervisor.
 A written paper and formal presentation about the internship experience will comprise the classroom portion of the course.
 MKTG 397 may not be used to meet major or minor degree requirements.
 Prerequisites: MKTG 315, permission of the instructor, and student must meet SoBA internship requirements.
 Enrollment in an internship course requires students to attend an orientation prior to beginning work at their internship site.
 For more information regarding internship orientations, please contact Career & Professional Development at firstname.lastname@example.org or 386-822-7315.

 MKTG 417.
 Marketing in the Supply Chain.
 1 Unit.